Vaccines: Measles, Mumps, and Rubella (MMR)

 3) Documented vaccination with 2 doses of measles vaccine (either monovalent or MMR) administered at a ≥4-week interval.

 4. Immunization schedule: The primary vaccination series includes 2 doses of MMR or MMRV vaccine administered subcutaneously.
-The first dose should be given between 12 to 15 months old, with the second dose given at 18 months old; the second dose should not be delayed past the age of school entry.
+The first dose should be given between 12 to 15 months old, and the second dose, at 18 months old; the second dose should not be delayed past the age of school entry.
 MMR vaccination results in seroconversion in 85% to 95% of individuals after a single dose and a nearly 100% seroconversion rate after the second dose.

 The accelerated vaccination schedule for previously unimmunized children and adolescents requires 2 doses of MMR vaccine given ≥4 weeks apart.
 MMRV vaccine may be used in this accelerated schedule if the patient is <13 years old.